Costs Of Homeownership: A Complete Guide

 Here are some common home repairs and maintenance homeowners encounter.

 Having a good, leak-proof roof is crucial.
-Smaller repair jobs might cost just a few hundred dollars, or even less if you’re able to (safely) do it yourself.
+Smaller roof leak repair jobs might cost just a few hundred dollars, or even less if you’re able to (safely) do it yourself.

 If you notice there’s an issue with your roof, it’s important to get it fixed ASAP, because small roof problems can very quickly become costly.